-This concert is the result of a collaboration between the Bohuslav Martinů Days Festival, the Hochschule für Musik und Theater Hamburg, the Faculty of Music and Dance of the Academy of Performing Arts in Prague, the Prague Conservatory, and the Association of Concert Artists.
+This concert is the result of a collaboration between the Bohuslav Martinů Days Festival, the Hochschule für Musik und Theater Hamburg, the Faculty of Music and Dance of the Academy of Performing Arts in Prague (HAMU), the Prague Conservatory, and the Association of Concert Artists.

 More information about the concert please find here: https://1url.cz/Uezvg